TheCuteFoxxy/sts-discordjs/README.md

 ## About
-sigma.js is a powerful [node.js](https://nodejs.org) module that allows you to interact with the [Discord API](https://discordapp.com/developers/docs/intro) very easily.
+sts-discordjs is a powerful [node.js](https://nodejs.org) module that allows you to interact with the [Discord API](https://discordapp.com/developers/docs/intro) very easily.

 - Object-oriented